-TO DO: add a figure showing the shift from RF to IF or baseband.
-Compare hardware envelope detector (only keeps amplitude information) vs. quadrature demodulation (captures both amplitude and phase).

-3.3 Using FPGAs - digital hardware processing of Radio Frequency signals
+4.2 Piggy backing on the development of open source FPGAs

-Real-time information can be transmitted to a computation platform using DMA-optimized microcontrolers designs [Kidav et al., 2019], but the progress in field-programmable gate arrays (FPGAs), digital signal processors(DSPs), and systems-on-chip (SoCs).
-Along with the development of integrated AFE, they have accelerated the creation and availability of high-end programmable research platforms to explore signal processing methods [Roman et al., 2018].
-In some designs, an additional micro-controller is set up between the FPGA and the USB and provide configuration on the fly, providing access to the computation platform so to set up the pulse-echo sequence parameters [Raj et al., 2017, Raj et al., 2016].
-In any case, this interface has shown to easily stream data with a bandwidth of 2.4MHz [Pashaei et al., 2018, Schneider et al., 2010].
+Real-time information can be transmitted to a computation platform using Direct Memory Access (DMA) optimized microcontroller designs [Kidav et al., 2019], but the increasing accessiblity of field-programmable gate arrays (FPGAs), digital signal processors(DSP), and systems-on-chip (SoC) for radio frequency signals processing is a strategic option.
+Along with the development of integrated AFE, they have accelerated the creation and availability of high-end programmable research platforms [Roman et al., 2018].
+In some designs, an additional micro-controller is set up between the FPGA and the USB [Pashaei et al., 2018, Schneider et al., 2010] and provides configuration on the fly, allowing access to the computation platform to set up the pulse-echo sequence parameters [Raj et al., 2017, Raj et al., 2016].

-FPGAs improve the ability for ultrasound imaging systems to create small form factor and high-performance products with reduced power consumption [Dusa et al., 2014], which in terms of open-source has been supported by the development of new open-source toolchains.
+FPGAs improve the potential for developing ultrasound imaging systems with small form factors and creating high-performance devices with reduced power consumption [Dusa et al., 2014].
 It can be noted that configurable hardware makes the system resilient to future changes: designs can be adjusted without reprinting the circuit board [Zhang, 2012, Qiu et al., 2010, Ibrahim et al., 2017].
-Moreover, FPGAs improve the ability for ultrasound imaging systems to create small form factor and high-performance products with reduced power consumption [Dusa et al., 2014], which in terms of open-source has been supported by the development of new open-source toolchains [Shah et al., 2019] opening a previously relatively closed tool to a wider public [Saiz-Vela et al., 2020] and promoting its spread.
+In terms of open-source, FPGA use has been supported by the development of new open-source "compilers" or toolchains [Shah et al., 2019] opening a tool that has been relatively closed to a wider public [Saiz-Vela et al., 2020] and promoting its diffusion.

 From an open-source perspective, the Lattice HX FPGA family was one of the first families to get an open toolchain.
-However, more integrated chips such as the Lattice Up5k, can be used to benefit from DSP blocks as well as from integrated 1Mb RAM, lowering the complexity and cost of the BOM and routing.
+More integrated chips, such as the Lattice UP5K, can now be used to benefit from DSP blocks as well as from integrated 1Mb RAM, lowering the complexity and cost of the materials and routing.

-3.4 Software-defined signal processing

-[Hager, 2019, Hager and Benini, 2019] TO DO: also cite SUPRA @william ;)
+FPGA also allow more flexible connection between systems.
+Many high-end designs are based on peripheral component interconnect express (PCIe) due to high bandwidth requirements[Zimmermann, 2018a, Lewandowski et al., 2012, Kidav et al., 2019], but the complexity of PCIe is an obstacle to low-cost designs.
+In [Jonveaux, 2019], Raspberry Pi’s 40-pin header was used as a simple, standardized interface for developing extension boards.
+In theory, SPI buses can also be fast enough to transfer downsampled signals, and i2s bus could be adapted to envelope signals.

-3.5 Signal processing options for improving Single-Element Ultrasound Imaging
+4.3 Signal processing options for improving single-element ultrasound imaging

-Now that we have covered the hardware aspects of the work, we aim now at providing the reader with resources enabling an improvement of a non-array imaging method, apart from the three basic parts of the signal processing path that are the envelope detection, signal compression and scan conversion [Basoglu et al., 1998].
+Now that we have covered the hardware aspects of the research, we now aim t provide the reader with resources describing an improved non-array imaging method, separate from the three basic components of the signal processing path, i.e., envelope detection, signal compression and scan conversion [Basoglu et al., 1998].

-General filtering has been commonly used to remove unwanted noise from the RF signals, keeping the bandwidth of interest, early in the processing pipeline, often close to the ADC, via DSPs ad FPGAs [Assef et al., 2019b, Levesque and Sawan, 2009].
+General filtering has been commonly used early in the processing pipeline, often close to the ADC via DSPs and FPGAs, to remove unwanted noise from RF signals while preserving the bandwidth of interest [Assef et al., 2019b, Levesque and Sawan, 2009].

-Envelope detection is a reference part of the signal processing path, transforming a RF signal into a human-readable image.
-As a basic, the raw, RF signal goes through an Hilbert transform, from which the envelope is extracted.
+Envelope detection is a reference aspect of the signal processing path, transforming an RF signal into a human-readable image, for example using a Hilbert transform.
 Different envelope-detection methods and algorithms have been explored in DSPs and FPGAs [Chang et al., 2007, Assef et al., 2019a, Assef et al., 2018].